 Alexander Newman is Professor of Management and Associate Dean (International) for the Faculty of Business and Law, at Deakin University, Australia.
 Alex’s main research interests include entrepreneurship, leadership and organizational behaviour.

-Madhura Bedarkar is Associate Professor at Symbiosis Institute of Business Management Pune, Symbiosis International (Deemed University).
-Prior to joining teaching, she worked with chambers of commerce and industry, consulting firms and think tanks as an economist for around 6 years.
+Madhura Bedarkar is Associate Professor at the Symbiosis Institute of Business Management Pune, Symbiosis International (Deemed University).
+Prior to joining teaching, she worked with chambers of commerce and industry, consulting firms and think tanks as an economist.

-Yogesh Brahmankar is Assistant Professor at the Symbiosis Institute of Business Management Pune, Symbiosis International (Deemed University).
-He also heads incubation and entrepreneurship at the Symbiosis Centre for Entrepreneurship & Innovation.
-Prior to becoming an academic he worked with the defence production department of the government of India as a quality assurance specialist.
+Yogesh Brahmankar is Assistant Professor (on lien) at the Symbiosis Institute of Business Management Pune, Symbiosis International (Deemed University).
+He also heads the Symbiosis Centre for Entrepreneurship and Innovation as a CEO.
+Prior to becoming an academic he worked with the defence production department of the Government of India as a quality assurance specialist.